legenddaniel/covid19-realtime/README.md

 This project is ongoing...

 So far the main structure for PC is done.
-Not deployed yet.
+Later on I will mainly work on responsive design and cross-browser adaptation.
+May add new functions.